szalai-balazs-david/Trivia/backend/README.md

 #### Endpoints

 1. GET '/categories'
+2. POST '/categories'
-2. GET '/questions'
+3. GET '/questions'
-3. DELETE '/questions/<question_id>'
+4. DELETE '/questions/<question_id>'
-4. POST '/questions'
+5. POST '/questions'
-5. POST '/questions/search'
+6. POST '/questions/search'
-6. POST '/'
+7. POST '/'

 Note: The original requirements asked for an additional endpoint to query questions based on category.
 It seemed like a duplication of the GET '/questions' endpoint, therefore I didn't implement it.